Paris shooting overshadows election campaign

 French President François Hollande convened a meeting of the country's defense council Friday.

+Paris Police identified the dead officer as Xavier Jugele.
+He was 37, Paris Prosecutor François Molins said.

-The dead officer was 37, CNN affiliate BFMTV reported.
-One of the wounded officers was critically injured but is improving, Paris Prosecutor François Molins said.
+One of the wounded officers was critically injured but is improving, Molins said.
 Also wounded was a female tourist.

 Molins said the attacker had a long criminal record.
 He spent 11 years in jail after shooting two police officers in 2001.
 While in custody, he shot and injured a prison officer after grabbing his gun.
 He was jailed again in 2013 for lesser offenses and released on probation two years later.